Oyo Empire, Western Africa. 1650

 She looked away.
 “Those words have never soothed my jealous heart.
 I’ll never get used to sharing you, but I don’t want you to die.
 I never thought I would see the day I’d be thankful for not giving you your first son.
 I would have died if I was faced with losing you and a son.”

 Drawing a breath, Wura sunk to her knees.
 Clasping his feet, her voice was muffled as she spoke.
 “Alaafin Ayibi.
 Ekeji Orisa, may you find rest among your ancestors.
 May they welcome you with the wealth of Oranmiyan.
 May your name never die…” Her voice shook and trailed off as her tears hit his feet.

 He bent and lifted her to her feet by the arms.
 Her beads clattered as she struggled to stand with his support.

 “Don’t cry for me.”

-She rose a shaky hand to her mouth in a weak attempt to stifle her sobs.
+She raised a shaky hand to her mouth in a weak attempt to stifle her sobs.
 He touched his forehead to hers as she tried in vain to stop weeping.

 “I have accepted my fate since the very point I defied the Oyo Mesi.
 I want you to accept it too.
 You are a strong Woman, Wura… “